darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 - Undetermined actors persist in some regions, showing the complexity of attributing cyber activities accurately.
 This indicates a shift towards a more polarized cyber environment where geopolitical and economic factors drive cyber operations.

 From 2016 to 2017, there was a significant decrease in the number of attacks, with a drop of -27.7%.
 From 2019 to 2020, there was a sharp spike of 59.3%, possibly reflecting changes in attack patterns, maybe due to the COVID-19 pandemic and the shift to online activities.
 The largest growth occurred between 2021 and 2022, with a 68.1% increase in attacks, suggesting a notable escalation in cyber activity.
-Looking at the median the mean can see around a 13% or 9% positive change annually.
+Looking at the median we can see around a 13% or 9% positive change annually.
 However given the amount of fluctuations in the short observable years, not much can be predicted accurately.
 ## Peak Attack Years:
 The peak year for cyberattacks was 2023 with 2,163 attacks, following the rise seen in 2022.
 The total attack count in these years is higher than the earlier years, however, the database needs to be updated to fully reflect the attacks for that year.